morovatdar/Cryptography/README.md

+## Classical Cryptosystems (Classical.py)
+This module is connected to the classical cipher modules like Affine and Vigenere.
+The user has the option to choose the cipher method and then select the action they want to do (Encode, Decode, Attack).

+### Affine Ciphers (Affine.py)
+The affine cipher is a monoalphabetic substitution cipher, where each letter in an alphabet is mapped to its numeric equivalent, encrypted using a simple mathematical function, and converted back to a letter.
+Other than encryption and decryption some affine cipher attacks are covered (Chosen plaintext, chosen ciphertext, known plaintext, and ciphertext only attacks).

+### Vigenere Cipher (Vigenere.py)
+In the Vigenere cipher, each plaintext letter is shifted along different shift numbers in sequence.
+Encryption, decryption, and frequency attack are implemented for this module.

+### Frequency Calculation (Frequency.py)
+The frequency tables of single letters (1frequency.txt) and letters pairs (2frequency.txt) in English text are considered for different attacks.

 ## Data Encryption Standard
 Data Encryption Standard (DES) is a symmetric key data encryption method.
 I implemented a simplified version of DES, Differential Cryptanalysis for the simplified DES, and finally the full 64-bit DES.